 Professor Kingsley Dixon

 John Curtin Distinguished Professor Kingsley Dixon is a botanist at Curtin University working in threatened species conservation and ecosystem restoration.
 He was appointed to the Committee in March 2015.
-Kingsley is a strong advocate of enabling communities to be effective deliverers of science in conservation and restoration in community-led programs.
-This includes programs with traditional owners in the mid-west of Western Australia, the Galganyem Trust in the Kimberley and southwest Australian noongar groups.
-Specialist areas include seed science and technology, plant ecophysiology, mycorrhizal biology, pollination ecology with a major focus linking science to more effective on-ground ecological restoration with the mining industry, landcare and coastcare organisations.
+Professor Dixon is a strong advocate of enabling communities to be effective deliverers of science in conservation and restoration in community-led programs.
+This includes programs with traditional owners in the mid-west of Western Australia, the Galganyem Trust in the Kimberley, and southwest Australian Noongar groups.
+Specialist areas include seed science and technology, plant ecophysiology, mycorrhizal biology, pollination ecology with a major focus linking science to more effective on-ground ecological restoration with the mining industry, landcare, and coastcare organisations.

-Kingsley was awarded the Linnean Medal for Botany (2013) and was the 2016 Western Australian Scientist of the Year for his work in the role of smoke and fire chemicals in germination ecology of Australian plants.
-Executive of the international Society for Ecological Restoration, and Foundation Chair of the Society for Ecological Restoration Australasia and the International Network for Seed Based Restoration, Vice-Chair of the IUCN Orchid Specialist Group and Plant Reintroduction Group and is a member of the Western Australian Threatened Species Scientific Committee.
+Kingsley was the Foundation Director of Science at Kings Park and Botanic Garden and was awarded the Linnean Medal for Botany (2013) and 2016 Western Australian Scientist of the Year for his work in the role of smoke and fire chemicals in germination ecology of Australian plants.
+He is Executive of the international Society for Ecological Restoration, and Foundation Chair of the Society for Ecological Restoration Australasia and the International Network for Seed Based Restoration, Vice-Chair of the IUCN Orchid Specialist Group and Plant Reintroduction Group, and is a member of the Western Australian Threatened Species Scientific Committee.